 - "After Obergefell: On Marriage and Belonging in Carson McCullers's Member of the Wedding," in Looking for Law in All the Wrong Places, eds.
 Marianne Constable, Leti Volpp, and Bryan Wagner (Fordham University Press, forthcoming)

-- "Immigration and National Identity," Review symposium on David Miller's Strangers in Our Midst, European Political Science (2017)
+- "Immigration and National Identity," Symposium on David Miller's Strangers in Our Midst, European Political Science (2017)

-- "Immigration and Democratic Principles: On Carens's Ethics of Immigration," Journal of Applied Philosophy, vol. 33/4 (2016)
+- "Immigration and Democratic Principles: On Carens's Ethics of Immigration," Journal of Applied Philosophy 33, no. 4 (2016)

 - "The Significance of Territorial Presence and the Rights of Immigrants," in Migration in Political Theory: The Ethics of Movement and Membership, eds.
 Sarah Fine and Lea Ypi (Oxford University Press, 2016)

-- "Feminists Rethink Multiculturalism," Ashgate Companion to Feminist Legal Theory, eds.
+- "Feminists Rethink Multiculturalism," in The Ashgate Companion to Feminist Legal Theory, eds.
 Margaret Davies and Vanessa Munro (Ashgate, 2013), 139-55

-- "The Boundary Problem in Democratic Theory: Why the Demos Should Be Bounded by the State," International Theory, vol. 4, no. 1 (2012)
+- "The Boundary Problem in Democratic Theory: Why the Demos Should Be Bounded by the State," International Theory 4, no. 1 (2012)

-- "Rethinking Citizenship through Alienage and Birthright Privilege," Issues in Legal Scholarship, vol. 9, issue 1 (2011)
+- "Rethinking Citizenship through Alienage and Birthright Privilege," Issues in Legal Scholarship 9, issue 1 (2011)

-- "The Subject of Multiculturalism: Culture, Religion, Ethnicity, Nationality, and Race?"
-New Waves in Political Philosophy, ed.
+- "The Subject of Multiculturalism: Culture, Religion, Ethnicity, Nationality, and Race?" in New Waves in Political Philosophy, eds.
 Boudewijn de Bruin and Christopher Zurn (Palgrave MacMillan, 2008), 177-97